 The addition of the laveuse places the fashion emphasis on the hips.
-An example of the straw hat with upturned brim is on the model at the far right.
-It was the latest fashion trend, but was not manufactured until 1880
+On the model at the far right is an example of the straw hat with upturned brim.
+It was the latest fashion trend but was not manufactured until 1880

 Despite my 100-page illustrated report detailing all the reasons why the portrait was not the work of George Caleb Bingham, the board members, honest and trustworthy people, had trouble believing that the prestigious and valuable donation had all been based on a lie.
 How had this happened?

-From local historians, I learned the anonymous donor from 1985, now dead, as was the art dealer, was one of the region’s wealthiest people.
-From a newspaper article, I learned the authenticator had been a socially prominent painter and gallery owner.
+From local historians, I learned the names of the anonymous donor from 1985 and the art dealer who authenticated the painting.
+I learned the authenticator had been a socially prominent painter and gallery owner.
 He embellished the authentication with a story I had never heard.
 He said Bingham waited to paint the ears of his portrait subjects until he was paid.
+Both the donor and the art dealer were now dead.
 Guides at the historic home repeated the anecdote during their tour.